Relationships

 "In a similar way, Sodom and Gomorrah and the surrounding towns gave themselves up to sexual immorality and perversion.
 They serve as an example of those who suffer the punishment of eternal fire."

-Understanding: Jude refers to Sodom and Gomorrah’s judgment due to various sins, often interpreted as a warning against moral and ethical corruption.
+In plain words: Jude refers to Sodom and Gomorrah’s judgment due to various sins, often interpreted as a warning against moral and ethical corruption.

-Verse 10
+Passage 10

 1 Corinthians 7:2